spellhouse/clairvoyant/README.md

 Clairvoyant is based on two concepts: tracers and source code transformation.
-Although this is not a dramatic departure from similar tools, Clairvoyant maintains an emphasis on extensibility which affords the programmer finer control over the tracing proccess.
-This extensibility is provided by Clojure's protocols and mulitmethods.
+Although this is not a dramatic departure from similar tools, Clairvoyant maintains an emphasis on extensibility which affords the programmer finer control over the tracing process.
+This extensibility is provided by Clojure's protocols and multimethods.

 ### Tracers